XieGuochao/CSC3185/Lecture 7.md

 - Frequency domain: respect to frequency.
   - In 2D cases, frequency domain is the space defined by values of the _Fourier transform_ and its frequency variables.
-  - How much the signal lies wthin each given frequency band.
+  - How much the signal lies within each given frequency band.
   - Decompose a function into frequencies, with more than one sine wave.

 ---